 To begin, create a free account on Monsha.
 Navigate to the Graphs, Charts, and Plots tool and input your requirements, such as topics, grade level, or source materials.
 The AI will generate a tailored chart/graph that you can review, customize, or differentiate further to suit your classroom needs.

-Can Monsha or AI tools help differentiate instruction in graphs and charts?
+Can Monsha help differentiate graphs and charts?

 Join thousands of educators who use Monsha to plan curriculum and create, adapt, and differentiate resources like lesson plans, assessments, presentations, worksheets, and more.